Millburn belongs to the people who live here.

-That’s why we believe it’s time to take the next step: non-partisan local elections and a government structure that puts Millburn residents first.
+That’s why we believe it’s time to take the next step: examining how well our local government works, and how it could better serve the people of Millburn.

 Town Hall is being renovated.